Oslimg Mora: Atlético Grau

 On 8 December 2022 Atlético Grau confirmed, that Mora had joined the club, signing a deal until the end of 2023.

+In February 2024, in a match against ADT, Mora had an unfortunate accident and tore his ACL, which kept him out for the rest of the year.

+Sport Boys

+In late November 2024, ahead of the 2025 season, it was confirmed that Mora was moving to Sport Boys.

 International career

 In 2017, Mora was a part of the Peruvian U18 national team.
 In November 2018 he made his debut for the Peruvian U20 national team in a friendly game against Ecuador.
 He was later called up for the 2019 South American U-20 Championship where he played in all four group games.

 He made his debut for the Peru national football team on 10 October 2021 in a World Cup qualifier against Bolivia.